Open Greek and Latin Project

 The e-Portfolio Module aggregates and distributes particular subsets of user contributions for particular audiences.
 The e-Porfolio Module can identify any published contributions according to type, date, and author (e.g., all syntactic analyses published by a particular person during a particular time interval).
 The e-Portfolio Module can also make selected materials that are not yet published available to selected audiences (e.g., an editorial board or the admission committee for a degree program).
 The Perseids Project from Tufts University provides a starting point for this work.

 Open Greek & Latin Texts

-A collection of machine-corrected XML versions of classical authors and works, freely available to download and reuse.
+A collection of T’EI-XML versions of classical authors and works, freely available to download and reuse.
 For more information, click on the tabs below.
 Texts are published in GitHub on an ongoing basis.
-Watch this space and our Facebook page for updates.
+Watch this space for updates.

 The works of Athenaeus of Naucratis, Greek rhetorician and grammarian.

 A Collection of classical fragmentary authors and works.

 The Open Greek and Latin Project Team

 Gregory Ralph Crane